datstartup/ubuntuopenbox/lessons/about.md

  * Openbox is awesome, minimal and rock solid!

  * A Window Manager gives you only the “boxes'' on the screen, so there will be spaces for customization.
-Seeing how the components of a Linux system work together will benefit you in theLinux world.
+Seeing how the components of a Linux system work together will benefit you to own your OS.

 # Who are the target readers?